XpressAI/xircuits.io/docs/tutorials/spark.md

 3. `SparkReadFile` will output a Spark dataframe which can be then passed to the `SparkVisualize` component. `SparkVisualize` utilizes matplotlib library to plot.
 You also would need to specify which of the data column to be the X and Y axis.

-4. Run using the Xpipes Runner or through your local terminal!
+4. Run using the Xircuits Runner or through your local terminal!
 It will generate the following output.

 ```
 Executing: xSparkSession